Notebook: Uses

+There are many different types of notebooks which often determines its use.

-Artists often use large notebooks, which include wide spaces of blank paper appropriate for drawing.
-They may also use thicker paper, if painting or using a variety of mediums in their work.
+Artists often use sketchbooks which include wide spaces of blank paper appropriate for drawing.
+They may also use thicker paper if painting or using a variety of mediums in their work.
 Although large, artists' notebooks also are usually considerably light, because they usually take their notebooks with them everywhere to draw scenery.

-Similarly composers utilize notebooks for writing their lyrics.
+Similarly, composers utilize notebooks for writing their lyrics.
 Lawyers use rather large notebooks known as legal pads that contain lined paper (often yellow) and are appropriate for use on tables and desks.
 These horizontal lines or "rules" are sometimes classified according to their space apart with "wide rule" the farthest, "college rule" closer, "legal rule" slightly closer and "narrow rule" closest, allowing more lines of text per page.
 When sewn into a pasteboard backing, these may be called composition books, or in smaller signatures may be called "blue books" or exam books and used for essay exams.

 Various notebooks are popular among students for taking notes.
 The types of notebooks used for school work are single line, double line, four line, square grid line etc. These notebooks are also used by students for school assignments (homeworks) and writing projects.

 In contrast, journalists prefer small, hand-held notebooks for portability (reporters' notebooks), and sometimes use shorthand when taking notes.
 Scientists and other researchers use lab notebooks to document their experiments.
 The pages in lab notebooks are sometimes graph paper to plot data.
-Police officers are required to write notes on what they observe, using a police notebook.
+Police officers in the United Kingdom are required to write notes on what they observe, using a police notebook.
 Land surveyors commonly record field notes in durable, hard-bound notebooks called "field books."

 Coloring enthusiasts use coloring notebooks for stress relief.
 The pages in coloring notebooks contain different adult coloring pages.
 Students take notes in notebooks, and studies suggest that the act of writing (as opposed to typing) improves learning.

 Notebook pages can be recycled via standard paper recycling.
 Recycled notebooks are available, differing in recycled percentage and paper quality.

 Electronic successors

 Since the late 20th century, many attempts have been made to integrate the simplicity of a notebook with the editing, searching, and communication capacities of computers through the development of note taking software.

-Laptop computers began to be called notebooks when they reached a small size in the mid-1990s, but they did not have any special note-taking ability.
-Most notably Personal digital assistants (PDAs) came next, integrating small liquid crystal displays with a touch-sensitive layer to input graphics and written text.
+Laptop computers began to be called notebooks when they reached a small size in the mid-1990s.
+Personal digital assistants (PDAs) came next, integrating small liquid crystal displays with a touch-sensitive layer to input graphics and written text.
 Later on, this role was taken over by smartphones and tablets.

 Digital paper combines the simplicity of a traditional pen and notebook with digital storage and interactivity.
 By printing an invisible dot pattern on the notebook paper and using a pen with a built in infrared camera the written text can be transferred to a laptop, mobile phone or back office for storage and processing.